 Thomas Rhett Akins Jr, better known as Thomas Rhett, is a CountryMusic singer from TheNewTens.
 He is the son of Rhett Akins, who had a couple hits in TheNineties and switched to songwriting in the noughties (both by himself and as one-third of The Peach Pickers).
 Thomas Rhett is signed to Big Machine Records, an indie label that is also home to Music/TimMcGraw, Music/TaylorSwift, and Music/RascalFlatts.

 Rhett made his debut in 2012 with "Something to Do with My Hands", followed by "Beer with Jesus", both of which made Top 20 on the country charts, but his breakthrough came in 2013 when "It Goes Like This" spent three weeks at the top of the country airplay charts, followed by "Get Me Some of That" and "Make Me Wanna".
-His second album produced further chart-toppers with "Crash and Burn" and "Die a Happy Man", the latter of which is his biggest hit to date), "T-Shirt", and "Star of the Show". ''Life Changes'' has produced the singles "Craving You" (featuring Maren Morris) and "Unforgettable".
+His second album produced further chart-toppers with "Crash and Burn", "Die a Happy Man" (his biggest hit to date), "T-Shirt", and "Star of the Show". ''Life Changes'' has produced the singles "Craving You" (featuring Maren Morris) and "Unforgettable".